therealJonSnow/code-challenge/README.md

 Hey guys,

 Thanks for the challenge, it was good fun!
-I made use of Vue but no css frameworks=.
+I made use of Vue but no css frameworks.
 Hope you like it and looking forward to speaking soon.

 Jonny